jfrog/DevRel/abstracts/DevOps in the Cloud - A Story of Three Ss.md

 - Speed: How often does "the Business" say that a new feature can wait a few weeks to a new deployment cycle?
 What if your patch needs to go in production in the next few hours so fix a massive bug?
 Speed is becoming, if it wasn't already, a critical factor in how we deploy apps and what processes we follow.

 In this session we'll touch on all three elements as we're walking through a live example, deploying apps in a speedy, secure, and serverless manner.

+## Notes ##

+A surprising amount of people think that with the rise of serverless we don't need any ops (NoOps) or that it only means running functions (FaaS).
+As developers we tend to treat security as a second-class citizen (together with documentation, and yes I did that too..), but with the many security breaches we've seen it's clear we can no longer do that.